List of operations conducted by SEAL Team Six: Operation against Al-Shabaab in Barawa, 5 October 2013

-On October 5, 2013, United States Navy DEVGRU launched a raid against a beachside house primarily to capture a key member of Al-Shabaab, called Abdulkadir Mohamed Abdulkadir, known as "Ikrima", and to gain intelligence.
+On October 5, 2013, United States Navy DEVGRU operators from Red Squadron launched a raid against a beachside house primarily to capture a key member of Al-Shabaab, called Abdulkadir Mohamed Abdulkadir, known as "Ikrima", and to gain intelligence.
 The SEALs approached the beach from several small boats.
 20 SEALs then moved inland, roughly 200 metres towards a two-story building which was confirmed the location of the Al Shabaab commander.
 The SEALs split into two teams, six SEALs then entered the house while the rest stayed outside to provide a security perimeter.
 During this time, an Al Shabaab fighter walked out for a cigarette and spotted them and a firefight broke out.
 SEALs inside the house killed one fighter but chose to withdraw without capturing Ikrima due to an increased number of women and children in the immediate area.

 War in North-West Pakistan

 In late 2005, an operation was planned for infiltrating into Pakistan after CIA intelligence was received that indicated al-Zawahiri was attending a meeting in a compound close to the border.
 They were to parachute in from MC-130H Combat Talon IIs and steer across the Pakistani border from Afghanistan, capture or kill the targets and be extracted by U.S. Air Force Special Operations Command 20th Special Operations Squadron "Green Hornets" Sikorsky MH-53M Pave Low IV Helicopters.
-However, as the MC-130s were airborne the mission was aborted; in 2006, a CIA MQ-1B Predator UAV strike in the same area nearly killed Zawahiri.
+However, as the MC-130s were airborne the mission was aborted; in 2022, a CIA MQ-1B Predator UAV strike in the same area nearly killed Zawahiri.

 Objective Cottonmouth

 In the fall of 2005, SEAL Team 6 was given a mission to raid an objective in Pakistan.
 A Gold Squadron troop of DEVGRU infiltrated across the border toward a compound they had named Objective Cottonmouth near the village of Dandi Sedgai in North Waziristan.
 The targets were Al Qaeda facilitators that intelligence suggested would be meeting at the compound.
 The raid turned into a significant firefight.
 The SEALs killed at least six or eight militants.
 One SEAL was shot in the calf.
 The wound forced him to medically retire.
-Another SEAL operative was shot in the head.
+Another SEAL operator was shot in the head.
 Fortunately for him, he was wearing a helmet.
 His helmet deflected the round, but the force of impact flipped him over, injuring his ankle.
 The SEALs captured four men.
 The SEALs then extracted back to friendly lines in Afghanistan by Chinooks with their four prisoners.
 After a few weeks, the four captives gave up intelligence that allowed the United States to target Al Qaeda’s third in command, Abu Hamza Rabia.
 On December 1, 2005, a CIA drone killed Rabia and at least one other militant in the village of Asoray, near Miram Shah.